-What visitors to Thailand need to know after King's Bhumibol's death
+What visitors to Thailand need to know after King Bhumibol's death

 "The decision will be made by the individual owners."

-Restaurants and bar owners CNN spoke with in Bangkok said they will remain open, but said they've canceled all events scheduled for the near future.
+Restaurant and small bar owners in Bangkok who spoke to CNN said they will remain open, but added they've canceled all events scheduled for the near future.

+Some reported receiving visits from Thai police reminding them to close before midnight and to keep their music low.

-According to local media, several nightclubs announced they will remain closed for an undetermined time.
+Several large nightclubs and entertainment venues have announced they will remain closed for an undetermined time.

-Hotels to open as usual
+Most temples, markets open as usual

-As far as accommodations goes, all the hotels CNN contacted said hotel facilities were open as normal in line with the government's request for normalcy.
+Though several tourist attractions were closed over the weekend out of respect for the King, most were due to reopen on October 17.

+Exceptions to this include both of Bangkok's popular Thai boxing stadiums, Ratchadamnoen and Lumpini, which remain closed.

-Beach resorts were also operating as usual in Thailand's popular tourist destinations on Friday.
+Beach resorts are operating as usual in Thailand's popular tourist destinations.

+"Most travelers and also hotels are looking at social media, it's very much a fluid situation but clearly the response from travelers has been enormously respectful," said Phuket-based Bill Barnett, managing director of hospitality consultancy C9 Hotelworks.

+"Phuket hotels are indeed operating as usual.
+Beachwear has not been issue and it seems that news has been well distributed."

+It's a similar situation in Koh Samui, according to travel writer Tina Hsiao.

-"Hotel staff told me tourists are free to enjoy the beaches as usual and nobody is being asked to refrain from wearing swimwear, but there will be no parties on the beach," says travel writer Tina Hsiao, who is staying at a resort in Koh Samui.
+"Hotel staff told me tourists are free to enjoy the beaches as usual and nobody is being asked to refrain from wearing swimwear, but there will be no parties on the beach," she said.

 According to a palace statement, all civil servants have been ordered to wear black clothing for a year as a sign of mourning, while the public has been urged to wear the symbolic color for 30 days.

-Tourists are not expected to follow suit, but "Thais would appreciate it if they wore muted colors during the first 30 days," says Barrow.
+Tourists are not expected to follow suit, but "Thais would appreciate it if they wore muted colors during the first 30 days," said Barrow.

 "Tourists should also act in a respectful manner, in particular if they are around Thai people.
-Thais have a deep love and respect for King Bhumibol and his death has hit many of them hard," he said.
+Thais have a deep love and respect for King Bhumibol and his death has hit many of them hard," he added.

-A number of governments have issued statements to their citizens not just telling them to be aware of any possible security implications following the King's death but to remain respectful as the nation grieves.
+A number of governments have issued statements to their citizens, telling them to not just be aware of any possible security implications following the King's death but also to remain respectful as the nation grieves.

 "You should respect the feelings and sensitivities of the Thai people at this time," says the latest Thailand travel advice from the UK Government.